Key Documents You Need for Aadhaar Address Change When Renting

 What Counts as a Valid Address Proof?

 To change your address on your Aadhaar card, you’ll need to provide documents that UIDAI considers valid proof of address.
 These documents must meet specific criteria to be accepted.
-It’s not enough to simply have a document; it needs to be current, official, and clearly show your name and the new address you want to register.
-Getting this right the first time saves you a lot of hassle.
+Possessing a document is insufficient; it must be current, official, and clearly display your name and the new address you wish to register.
+Ensuring this accuracy initially ensures a smoother process.

 The UIDAI maintains a comprehensive list of acceptable documents, and it’s essential to refer to this list before you begin your application.
 They are very particular about the type and format of documents they accept to maintain the integrity and accuracy of the Aadhaar database.
-Any document you submit should be clear, legible, and not tampered with in any way.
+Any document you submit should be clear, legible, and unaltered.

 Common Confusion: Old vs. Current Documents